Azure/azure-sdk-for-java/sdk/cosmos/azure-cosmos-spark_3-0_2-12/README.md

 # Azure Cosmos DB OLTP Spark connector client library for Java

-**Azure Cosmos DB OLTP Spark connector** provides Apache Spark support for Azure Cosmos DB using the [SQL API][sql_api_query].
+**Azure Cosmos DB OLTP Spark connector preview** provides Apache Spark support for Azure Cosmos DB using the [SQL API][sql_api_query].
 [Azure Cosmos DB][cosmos_introduction] is a globally-distributed database service which allows developers to work with data using a variety of standard APIs, such as SQL, MongoDB, Cassandra, Graph, and Table.